thoelf/Linux-Stream-Player/server_install.md

 cd into .../camilladsp-\<version number\>/target/release

 ## Downloading the binary file - alt 2
-Download the compiled program file with this command:
+Download the compiled program file with this command:<br/>
 ```wget https://github.com/HEnquist/camilladsp/releases/<the release of your choice>```

 Unzip the file and cd into the unzipped directory.